Kinjal0007/document-analyser/README.md

 ## **Problem Statement**

-**Encoway**, during the hackathon, posed the challenge of creating a solution that allows companies to quickly assess the feasibility of potential projects without needing to manually read through long documents.
+**Encoway** and the organizers of the **KI Hackathon 2024 in Bremen** posed the challenge of creating a solution that allows companies to quickly assess the feasibility of potential projects without needing to manually read through long documents.
 The goal was to automate the process of extracting crucial project information and presenting it in a way that is both efficient and insightful.

-The solution should help decision-makers at companies by saving time, offering a clear feasibility analysis, and providing actionable recommendations.
+The solution helps decision-makers at companies save time, offering a clear feasibility analysis, and providing actionable recommendations for project success.

 ## **How to Run the Project Locally**